-- Dehydrated cooked breakfast: Back Country make a cooked breakfast dehydrated meal (have yet to taste it myself!) or an apple and cinnamon porridge from Campers Pantry.
+- Dehydrated cooked breakfast: Back Country make a cooked breakfast dehydrated meal (have yet to taste it myself!) or an Banana and Cacao Plant-based Smoothie from Radix.

 - Cold pancakes: If you’re only going for a couple of days, making pancakes at home and then carrying them cold with you will easily last a couple of days in your pack.

 There seems to be two types of hikers: those that like to stop and have a leisurely lunch break and those that prefer to snack their way through the day without stopping.
 Whichever category you fall into, you’ll still need to pack some food to get you through the day.
 For some hiking lunch ideas, try: